 A registered vehicle on campus without the permit properly displayed must park in visitor parking.

 Disabled vehicles must be reported to the University Police (973-655-5222).
-The vehicle should be removed as soon as possible and should not obscruct the flow of traffic or endanger safety.
+The vehicle should be removed as soon as possible and should not obstruct the flow of traffic or endanger safety.

-The complete list of violations and fines are available on our webpage.
+The complete list of violations and fines are available in the Parking Regulations.

-If you believe you did not commit the violation specified on a parking citation issued to you, you may contest the citation on our webpage within fifteen (15) days of the date the citation was issued.
+If you believe you did not commit the violation specified on a parking citation issued to you, you may contest the citation on our webpage within twenty-one (21) days of the date the citation was issued.